pvoznyuk/short-numbers/README.md

 # Short numbers

-A Python package to display big numbers in short format and vice-versa, parse short format and return an origin value.
+A Python package to display big numbers in a short format and vice-versa: parse short format and return an origin value.

-e.g. it can format number `25300` as `25.3k` and convert `25.3k` to `25300`
+e.g. it can format number `25300` as `25.3k` and convert `25.3k` back to `25300`

 ## Installation